The Stellar decomposition: A compact representation for simplicial complexes and beyond

 \subsection{Extracting boundary relations}

 The Stellar tree's underlying indexed representation of a CP complex \sC\ explicitly encodes only the vertices and top CP \tDim-cells of \sC\ for $\tDim \leq \cDim$ (see Section~\ref{sec:mesh_structure}).
 However, many applications require access to non-top cells within the complex.
-Since such cells are implicitly encoded within the Stellar tree representation, we must create a local (explicit) representation for non-top cells to support algorithms for processing and attaching data to such cells.
+Since they are implicitly encoded within the Stellar tree representation, we must create a local (explicit) representation to support algorithms for processing and attaching data to such cells.

-Our strategy is to iterate through the top \tDim-cells of a leaf block and to extract an ordered set of $p$-cells for each dimension $0 < p \leq k \leq d$ (see Algorithm~\ref{alg:extract-p-cells}).
-We use an associative array $m\_p$ to track the unique set of encountered $p$-cells with at least one vertex indexed by \B\ (row 4).
+Our strategy for extracting all $p$-cells is to iterate through the top \tDim-cells of a leaf block for each dimension $k$, $0 < p \leq k \leq d$ and to extract an ordered set of $p$-cells (see Algorithm~\ref{alg:extract-p-cells}).
+We use an associative array $m\_p$ to track the unique set of encountered $p$-cells with at least one vertex indexed by \R\ (row 4).
 Array $m\_p$ maps the tuple of vertices for a $p$-cell $\tau$ to an integer index $id_\tau$ in the set, accounting for changes in ordering and orientation through the \AlgoName{canonical\_tuple} routine (row 3).
 In some applications, it is useful to also explicitly maintain the boundary relation \relation{p,0} for the $p$-cells and/or the incidence relations \relation{\tDim,p} or \relation{p,\tDim} for the top \tDim-cells.
 These are encoded using the local indices within the ordered set of extracted $p$-cells.

 We note that, for truly high-dimensional datasets, it is not feasible to extract $p$-cells in all cases.
-For example, there are ${41}\choose{21}$ 20-simplices within each 40-simplex.
+For example, there are ${41}\choose{21}$ 20-simplices within a single 40-simplex.
 Encoding these 269 billion simplices would require more than 40TB of storage.
 However, even on these datasets, we can still extract the lowest and highest dimensional $p$-cells.
-This highlights an advantage of only encoding the top cells of the complex (as in the Stellar tree and \iastar\ data structures) compared to representations that encode all cells of the complex (as in the IG or Simplex tree data structures).
+This highlights an advantage of only encoding the top cells of the complex (as in the Stellar tree and \iastar\ data structure) compared to representations that encode all cells of the complex (as in the IG or Simplex tree).
 Stellar trees have no difficulty encoding and processing such high-dimensional complexes, despite the combinatorial explosion in the number of overall cells.

 \paragraph*{Experimental results}